kyledbusiness/iam-lifecycle-automation-lab/README.md

 [`walkthrough.md`](./walkthrough.md) - A detailed review of the lab experience.
 Includes provisioning logic, group based access control, role assignment, monitoring with Microsoft Sentinel, and example KQL queries.

-[`recommendations.md`](./recommendations.md) - General recommendations for improving identity reliability and access visibility.
+[`recommendations.md`](./recommendations.md) - Suggestions for making the lab even more helpful for students, with ideas for improving reliability, access clarity, and identity visibility.

 ---